Fungus Found to Be Killer of Little Brown Bats

 Last year, Kunz predicted that if WNS went unchecked, it could send the bats, found throughout the continent, into extinction in the Northeast.
 That study and Kunz’s related research, Langwig says, “provided critical information about dynamics of a novel bat pathogen, and helped to pave the way for confirmation of Geomyces destructans” as the cause.
 The breakthrough might help “wildlife managers target species and populations that are most at risk of infection,” curbing WNS, she says.

 WNS has killed more than a million bats, which eat bugs that destroy crops and spread disease, including mosquitoes carrying the West Nile virus.
 Named for the way it bleaches victims’ noses and other body parts, WNS causes the bats to wake early from hibernation and shed body fat at a time when their food source is in short supply, starving them to death.
-While Kunz’s work pointed to the fungus as the cause of the disease, it remained controversial because European bats exposed to the fungus have not been annihilated.
+While Kunz’s work pointed to the fungus as the cause of the virus, it remained controversial because European bats exposed to the fungus have not been annihilated.